-The district will work to ensure energy and sustainability activities consider economic constraints, actual environmental and social impacts (including material, manufacturing, and disposal impacts), equipment maintenance considerations, and lifecycle analysis.
+The district should work to ensure energy and sustainability activities consider economic constraints, actual environmental and social impacts (including material, manufacturing, and disposal impacts), equipment maintenance considerations, and lifecycle analysis.
 This should be an evaluated, quality control process, using data and information as a basis for decisions.
-Students will be engaged as a resource for research and reporting findings to the ESAC and district administration and this will continue on an ongoing basis.
+Students should be engaged as a resource for research and reporting findings to the ESAC and district administration.

-4.9 CAMPUS AND COMMUNITY OUTREACH & AWARENESS
+4.12 CAMPUS AND COMMUNITY OUTREACH & AWARENESS

 The sustainability of a college campus is highly dependent on individual members of the student body, faculty, and staff.
-While having energy-efficient equipment, installing low flow water devices, and providing separate bins for source separation of waste can make a district more sustainable, behavioral changes can significantly impact the effectiveness of these activities.
+While having energy-efficient equipment, installing low-flow water devices, and providing separate bins for source separation of waste can make a district more sustainable, behavioral changes can significantly impact the effectiveness of these activities.
 Additionally, it is essential to maintain transparency and keep the campus and local community informed of the district's progress with sustainability planning and actions.